 A dazed Clay only managed to continue the fight after being saved by the bell and some underhand skulduggery from his trainer Angelo Dundee.
 Clay fought back and ultimately a cut above Henry Cooper’s eyes stopped the fight.
 Clay went on to take the title from Sonny Liston the following year.
 Cooper had another shot at Ali in 1966, this time for the world title, but another loss meant that was it for Cooper and his dreams of conquering the world.
-Henry contented himself instead with holding the British and Commonwealth European titles, in itself no mean achievement.
-A controversial final fight against Joe Bugner in 1971 saw Henry defeated and he made the decision to retire.
-It can’t have been an easy decision, but Cooper stuck to his word and never boxed in anger again.
+Henry contented himself instead with holding the British, Commonwealth and European titles, in itself no mean achievement.
+A controversial final fight against Joe Bugner in 1971 saw Cooper defeated and he made the decision to retire.
+It can’t have been an easy decision, but he stuck to his word and never boxed in anger again.

 So what do you do after a short but glorious career that sees you win the heart of the nation and twice receive the BBC Sports Personality of the Year Award?
-Well for Henry Cooper, salvation came in the unlikely form of a cheap but powerful-smelling aftershave: Brut from the house of Fabergé.
+Well for Henry Cooper, salvation came in the unlikely form of a cheap but powerful-smelling aftershave: Brut from the glamorous house of Fabergé.
 Appearing in an endless series of adverts alongside the likes of fellow sporting legends Kevin Keegan and Barry Sheene, Henry would exhort aspirational young men in outrageous orange-hued flared trousers across the UK to ‘splash it all over’ and immerse themselves from head to toe in the powerful and none too subtle aromas of Brut.
 A generation obeyed him for fear of receiving a savage left hook and by the early 1980s Britain was covered in a great stinky and impenetrable purple cloud, thick with the heady, musky, intoxicating and almost unbreathable aroma of Brut.
 Even to this day, Christmas stockings in the UK will continue to bulge for dads of a certain age thanks to Henry and his relentless marketing of a cologne that could comfortably mask the stench of a few dozen angry goats.

-Indeed on this 1979 recording from Woolworth’s cheapo budget label Chevron, Henry Cooper’s photograph appears ‘by courtesy of Fabergé Inc’ and yes, there on the cover he can be seen clutching a vial of the precious pungent scent, its powerful nostril-destroying odour evident even from a thirty year old photo.
+Even on this 1979 recording from Woolworth’s cheapo budget label Chevron, Henry Cooper’s photograph appears ‘by courtesy of Fabergé Inc’ and yes, there on the cover he can be seen clutching a vial of the precious pungent scent, its powerful nostril-destroying odour evident even from a thirty year old photo.
 The record itself thankfully contains no further references to the ubiquitous male grooming product, but it does contain an awful lot of faux cockney singalong nonsense.
 Thanks must go to Max Bygraves for pioneering this peculiar form of musical nonsense, but for the uninitiated how best to describe the unique charms of the genre.

 Well, basically it is an attempt to recreate the experience of being in a London pub around closing time when someone who can’t in all honesty actually play the piano, and who can remember no more than the first two bars of any song, attempts to entertain a pub full of very drunk people by seizing control of the pub’s out-of-tune piano.
 Luckily the customers being entertained can normally remember no more than the first few lines of any song and can’t actually sing anyway, so no great lasting harm is ever done.
 In that sense I suppose the record succeeds.
 Henry obliges with the first few lines of two dozen (loosely defined) cockney singalong classics, repeating them if necessary should the running time fall short.
 He can barely sing, that much is evident, but as noted before he doesn’t really need to.
 It is enough that he sounds authentically cockney and working class, the guy thumping the piano like an enraged ham-fisted Liberace and the close harmony singers swamping Henry’s tuneless ramblings will cover up any mistakes or lulls in proceedings where the record listener may wonder what on earth else they could or should be doing with their time.